Scope of application

 7. In any case, it is necessary for each Party to communicate to the Secretariat, with sufficient notice, who will participate in the ADR procedure or parts of it, as well as, if assisted by Lawyers, the complete personal details of the Lawyers representing them.

-12. The quality of the procedure is guaranteed by compliance with the ADR legislation on Consumer matters contained in the Directive and by the monitoring activity on the activity of the registered Bodies carried out by the competent Authority: in particular, the registration of the Body in the list managed by the competent Authority provides the registered ADR bodies with a quality certification, so as to give them visibility at European level through inclusion on the ODR platform.
+12. The quality of the procedure is guaranteed by compliance with the ADR legislation on Consumer Affairs contained in the Directive and by the monitoring activity on the activity of the registered Bodies carried out by the competent Authority: in particular, the registration of the Body in the list managed by the competent Authority provides the registered ADR bodies with a quality certification, so as to give them visibility at European level through inclusion on the ODR platform.

 Art.
 6 - Conclusion of the procedure